Club Skirts Dinah Shore Weekend: History

 The event initially was viewed as a party weekend, with the New York Times in 2007 calling it "Girls Gone Wild for Girls" and Sports Illustrated calling it "lesbian spring break".
 Beginning in the late 2010s, the event started to rebrand itself as "the largest and most famous girl party music festival in the world" in an effort to move away from that image.

-In 2006 Guinevere Turner featured the event in the TV documentary A Lez in Wonderland (original title: Broute-minou à Palm Springs).

 In October 2021, it was announced that the tournament would move to Houston in 2023 as the Chevron Championship due to a new sponsorship agreement; while recognizing the event's tradition, Hanson stated she was supportive of the move, arguing that it made sense for the LPGA since the two events "[made] it difficult for a broad range of people to even come here to experience events that are happening because the economic bar is raised".
 Hanson stated the Dinah Shore Weekend would still be held in Palm Springs, but that it would likely move from April to September due to more favorable weather and hotel rates; that year's event (which marked its 30th anniversary) had already been delayed to October 2021 due to COVID-19.

+In 2025, Hanson retired from organizing The Dinah, and stated that she would seek a new ownership group to give the event a "fresh voice".
+In February 2026, it was announced that The Dinah would be taken over by BellaRose Productions, a new group led by long-time staff members Bella Barkow (operations manager) and Rose Garcia (emcee).
+The pair stated that they planned to do "a bit of a facelift and touch-up" but preserve "what made The Dinah so successful", noting that Barkow was well-versed in the event's organizational operations, and Rose would serve as a public-facing figure.